chirkov86/codingpuzzle/README.md

 - `docker volume rm codingpuzzle-vol` after exit

 ### Possible extensions
-Code has several extension points and supposed to make the project extensible
+Code has several extension points and supposed to make the project extensible.
+Details can be found in the comments/javadocs

 ### Game process examples
 1. Creation:\